Anthony Quinn

-Life and career
+Early life and education

 1915–1936: Childhood, studies and early acting

 Manuel Antonio Rodolfo Quinn Oaxaca was born April 21, 1915, in Chihuahua, Mexico, during the Mexican Revolution to Manuela "Nellie" (née Oaxaca) and Francisco "Frank" Quinn.
 Frank Quinn was born to an Irish immigrant father from County Cork and a Mexican mother.
 Frank reportedly rode with Mexican revolutionary Pancho Villa, then later moved to the East Los Angeles neighborhood of City Terrace and became an assistant cameraman at a movie studio.
 In Quinn's autobiography, The Original Sin: A Self-portrait by Anthony Quinn, he denied being the son of an "Irish adventurer" and attributed that tale to Hollywood publicists.
 Quinn later said he was not accepted in Mexico because of his surname.

 When he was six years old, Quinn attended a Catholic church and even contemplated becoming a priest, but at the age of 11, he joined the Pentecostals at the International Church of the Foursquare Gospel, which was founded and led by the evangelical preacher Aimee Semple McPherson.
 For a time, Quinn played in the church's band and was an apprentice preacher with the evangelist.
 "I have known most of the great actresses of my time, and not one of them could touch her," Quinn once said of the spellbinding McPherson, whom he credited with inspiring Zorba's gesture of the dramatically outstretched hand.

 Quinn grew up first in El Paso, Texas, and later in East Los Angeles and in the Echo Park area of Los Angeles, California.
 He attended Hammel Street Elementary School, Belvedere Junior High School, Polytechnic High School, and Belmont High School in Los Angeles, with future baseball player and General Hospital star John Beradino, but left before graduating.
 In June 1987, Tucson High School in Arizona awarded him an honorary high-school diploma.

 As a young man, Quinn boxed professionally to earn money, then studied art and architecture under Frank Lloyd Wright at the designer's Arizona residence and his Wisconsin studio, Taliesin.
 The two men became friends.
-When Quinn mentioned that he was drawn to acting, Wright encouraged him.
+When Quinn mentioned that he wanted to be an actor, Wright encouraged him.
 Quinn said he had been offered $800 per week by a film studio and did not know what to do.
 Wright replied, "Take it, you'll never make that much with me."
 During a 1999 interview on Private Screenings with Robert Osborne, Quinn said the contract was for only $300 per week.